 As new technologies are maturing, novel equipment and processing methods are being developed to take advantage of new materials and substrates.
 This topic includes low-temperature processing of materials; roll-to-roll manufacturing, printed, and solution-based processing of electronic materials.
 Papers discussing advances in tools, materials, devices, and displays are sought.

-Integrated Flexible Electronics
+Applications and Ergonomics of Integrated Flexible Electronics